 Company Detail

 We’re always looking to recruit outstanding people who will go the extra mile to support our patients, colleagues, teams and the Trust.
 With every new employee we’re hoping to find our future leaders and we’ll support our staff by providing opportunities to develop your career.

-practicable. • To use the clinical IT systems effectively. • To complete and maintain the Trust’s mandatory training.
+Safeguard and promote the welfare of children and vulnerable adults by being aware of and working in accordance with statutory guidance and local policies and procedures and attending training to a level required to ensure that you are competent to fulfil your responsibilities.
 Employer certification / accreditation badges Applicant requirements You must have appropriate UK professional registration.
 This post is subject to the Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (Amendment) (England and Wales) Order 2020 and it will be necessary for a submission for Disclosure to be made to the Disclosure and Barring Service.
 Documents to download Read Less

+Company Detail